Sally Kellerman, who played ‘Hot Lips’ Houlihan in ‘M.A.S.H.’ movie, dies at 84

 At age 18, she landed a contract with Verve Records and seemed on the verge of fulfilling her dream of becoming a jazz singer.
 But she was “neurotic and scared,” she later told the Los Angeles Times, and turned from singing to acting, taking classes with instructor Jeff Corey and making her screen debut with a small role in “Reform School Girl” (1957).

-Supporting herself with jobs as a waitress, secretary, swimming coach and elevator operator, she began to appear on television, including episodes of “The Many Loves of Dobie Gillis,” “Hawaii Five-O,” “Mannix,” “Cheyenne” and “The Outer Limits.”
+Supporting herself with jobs as a waitress, secretary, swimming coach and elevator operator, she began to appear on television, including in episodes of “The Many Loves of Dobie Gillis,” “Hawaii Five-O,” “Mannix,” “Cheyenne” and “The Outer Limits.”
 “It took me eight years to get into TV — and six years to get out,” she told Life.
 “Frigid women, alcoholics they gave me.
 I got beat up, raped and never played comedy.”

 Ms. Kellerman landed roles in the suspense and crime movies “The Third Day” (1965) and “The Boston Strangler” (1968), and was slated to appear in a 1966 stage production of the musical “Breakfast at Tiffany’s,” which closed during previews and never officially opened on Broadway.